Fastest three hours in media well underway, already two-thirds through on the middle of the week, Wednesday.

 And it boiled down to baseball is not providing a friendly environment.

-And this guy, this little league coach from Harlem, I think he said that the um the reason that black athletes don't go there is because the non-starters, the black non-starters in the league, don't get paid nearly as much as white non-starters.
+And this guy, this little league coach from Harlem, I think he said that the reason that black athletes don't go there is because the non-starters, the black non-starters in the league, don't get paid nearly as much as white non-starters.

 And these kids know that, so they're going to other sports.

-He also, if I and this happened a couple weeks ago, so my memory may be a little vague on this, but I think he I think he said uh you're not gonna have baseball owners and general managers put put put black players in star positions like center field and shortstop.
+He also, and this happened a couple of weeks ago, so my memory may be a little bit vague on this, but I think he said, you're not going to have baseball owners and general managers put black players in star positions like centerfield and shortstop or pitcher, things like that.

-Because I'm listening to people who think that there is an active conspiracy to keep black kids out of baseball because of the way they've structured who gets what positions and who gets what salary consideration based on whether they're starters or not.
+I'm watching this, and my head is literally spinning because I'm listening to people who think that there is an active conspiracy to keep black kids out of baseball because of the way they've structured who gets what positions and who gets what salary consideration based on whether they're starters or not.

-And this I I've never heard this.
+And I've never heard this.

-I have this is the first I heard of it, so I was sort of glued to it.
+This is the first I heard of it, so I was sort of glued to it.

-And I'm like, I'm like you, John.
+And I'm like you, John.

-Uh the cycle repeats itself.
+The cycle repeats itself.

 It's getting to the point here we need a new Jackie Robinson.